-Clear Spring may deny a pre-certification request for several reasons:
+Clear Spring Health may deny a pre-certification request for several reasons:

 - Member is not eligible;

 - Service is not a covered benefit;

 - Member has exhausted his or her benefits;

-- Services is not deemed medically necessary (based on utilization guidelines).
+- Services are not deemed medically necessary (based on utilization guidelines).

-Clear Spring Health will notify you in writing of any adverse decision (partial or complete) within standard referral time frames.
-The notice will state the reasons for the decision and also inform of the right to file an appeal.
-If the notice is not received within 14 calendar days of your request for services, you may assume the decision is a denial, and an appeal may be filed.
+Clear Spring Health will notify you in writing of any adverse decision (partial or complete) within the expedited or standard referral time frames.
+The notice will state the reasons for the decision and the right to file an appeal.
+If the notice is not received within the timeframes described under Expedited Reviews and Standard Reviews in this Manual, you may assume the decision is a denial, and an appeal may be filed.